tranquilit/WAPT-Documentation/source/waptserver-install/index.rst

 ========================= ===== ================================================

-A minimum of 10GB of free space is necessary for the system, the database and log files.
+A minimum of 10GB of free space is necessary for the system, the database and log files. **For better performance, Tranquil IT recommends the database to be stored on fast storage, such as SSD drives or PCIe-based solid-state drives**.

 The overall disk requirement will depend on the number and size of your WAPT packages (softwares) that you will store on your main repository;
 30GB is a good start.
+It is not strictly required to store WAPT packages on fast drives.

 Configuring the DNS
 -------------------